Starter Guide to Requirements Management

 2. In the Import Word HTML, select the SSS-DID.htm file in the Word HTML file field.

 3. If the imported file contains images, select the image files in the Image files field.
-Because there are no images in the SSS-DID document leave this field empty now.
+Because there are no images in the SSS-DID document, leave this field empty.

 4. Finalize Document Template in ReqView: